WESTPORT SIDEWALK VACATION AIMED AT IMPROVING SAFETY

 - Westport Regional Business League

 “I support ideas that recognize young adults in Kansas City need and deserve places to go on weekends that are welcoming and safe, absent the threat of weapons.
-I believe the plan to privatize portions of Westport in order to permit security scans is both logical and audacious, but it saddens me that the level of violence has driven local businesses and residents to this point.”
+I believe the plan to scan for guns is both logical and audacious, but it saddens me that the level of violence has driven local businesses and residents to this point.”

 President, AdHoc Group Against Crime, Damon Daniel